What are Hinkelhatz peppers?

 What do Hinkelhatz peppers look like?

 The name gives the best clue. “hinkel hatz” is Pennsylvania Dutch for “chicken heart” and it describes the pepper well.
-It’s tiny (one to two inches in length) and conical – a shape much like a chicken’s heart.
+It’s tiny (one to two inches long) and conical – a shape much like a chicken’s heart.
 Hinkelhatz peppers mature from green to a beautiful orangish-red, though there is a yellow variety as well.

 Their small shape and lovely color do make the Hinkelhatz a good option as an ornamental pepper (with a great name and origin story to boot), whether in landscaping or containers.